larisa-msoto/micm_IntroToR/README.md

 ### 2. Data types: attributes and built-in functions

-**Learning objectives:**

-- Understand the differences between classes, objects and data types in R
-- Create objects of different types
-- Subset and index objects
+In this section participants will (1) understand the differences between classes, objects and data types in R; (2) create objects of different types, learn about their attributes and apply some built-in functions in R; (3) Subset and index objects; and (4) get comfortable with vectorized operations.
-- Learn and apply vectorized operations

 **Module content:**